-On November 1, 2006, pursuant to agreements entered into with GE Energy Financial Services ("GE") and Southern Union Company ("Southern Union"), we acquired the member interests in CCE Holdings, LLC ("CCEH") from GE and certain other investors for \$1,000,000.
-We financed a portion of the CCEH purchase price with the proceeds from our issuance of 26,086,957 Class G Units to Energy Transfer Equity, L.P. simultaneous with the closing on November 1, 2006.
+On November 1, 2006, pursuant to agreements entered into with GE Energy Financial Services ("GE") and Southern Union Company ("Southern Union"), ETP acquired the member interests in CCE Holdings, LLC ("CCEH") from GE and certain other investors for \$1,000,000.
+ETP financed a portion of the CCEH purchase price with the proceeds from its issuance of 26,086,957 Class G Units to the Parent Company simultaneous with the closing on November 1, 2006.
 The member interests acquired represented a 50% ownership in CCEH.
 On December 1, 2006, in a second and related transaction, CCEH redeemed ETP's 50% ownership interest in CCEH in exchange for 100% ownership of Transwestern which owns the Transwestern pipeline.
 Following the final step, Transwestern became a new operating subsidiary and separate segment of ETP.